 Trump on mission to sell US overseas as Senate trial resumes

-WASHINGTON (AP) — President Donald Trump is on a mission to sell the United States to the global business community just as his historic impeachment trial gets underway in the Senate.
+DAVOS, Switzerland (AP) — President Donald Trump is on a mission to sell the United States to the global business community just as his historic impeachment trial is to get underway Tuesday in Washington.

-When the trial reconvenes Tuesday afternoon in Washington, Trump will be thousands of miles away trying to charm global CEOs at the World Economic Forum in Switzerland.
+When the trial reconvenes, Trump will be thousands of miles away trying to charm global CEOs at the World Economic Forum in Davos, Switzerland, where he arrived early Tuesday.

-Speculation mounted that Trump would cancel the trip due to the trial, but aides said the president remained focused on producing results for the American people.
+Speculation had mounted that Trump would cancel the trip due to the Senate trial, but aides said he remains focused on producing results for the American people.

-Trump, who was scheduled to arrive early Tuesday in Switzerland, said he was attending the forum to encourage businesses to invest in the U.S.
+Climate issues were to be a main theme at the forum and “Act on Climate” was written in the snow at the landing zone where Trump's Marine One helicopter set down in Davos.
+Trump, however, said he was attending the forum to encourage businesses to invest in the U.S.

 “We're now where the action is,” he said at a farmers' convention Sunday in Texas.

-The president will give a speech at the forum and meet with world leaders and business executives.
+Trump is addressing the forum Tuesday and meeting with world leaders and business executives.

-Swooping in for his second appearance at the conference, Trump was set to depart on Wednesday, jetting back to a Washington that will be consumed by the impeachment trial.
+Swooping in for his second appearance at the conference, Trump was set to depart on Wednesday, jetting back to Washington, which is consumed by the impeachment trial.

 The Democratic-controlled House impeached the Republican president last month for abuse of power and obstruction of Congress after it was revealed that he had pressed Ukraine’s president to announce investigations into former Vice President Joe Biden, a Democrat and a Trump political rival.
 Trump withheld foreign aid that Congress had approved for the Eastern European nation and dangled the prospect of an Oval Office meeting as leverage.